 Good morning everyone,

 The “Airplane” films are wacky comedies.
 The first, “Airplane!”, was released in 1980 and the second, “Airplane II: The Sequel,” was released in 1982.
-I classify them as wacky comedies because they consist of many illogical and highly improbable scenes parodying current events and popular movies.
+I called them wacky comedies because they consist of illogical and highly improbable scenes parodying current events and popular movies.

-Those wildly unreasonable acts included bits in the opening sequence of Airplane II such as terrorists nonchalantly pulling hostages out of a van within the departure terminal’s loading zone in reference to the Iran Hostage Crisis which took place from early November 1979 until late January 1981, an alien trying to “Phone home” like the titular character in 1982’s “E.T. the Extra-Terrestrial,” and, pertinent to today’s post, a pair of businessmen kissing in public.
+For example, scenes in the opening sequence of Airplane II depicted terrorists nonchalantly pulling hostages out of a van in the loading zone in reference to the Iran Hostage Crisis which took place from early November 1979 until late January 1981, an alien trying to “Phone home” like the titular character in 1982’s “E.T. the Extra-Terrestrial,” and, pertinent to today’s post, a pair of businessmen kissing in public.
 (Scandalous ! 😉 )

 The two businessmen act like a typical married couple.
 After smooching, one reminds the other to feed their cats.
 The joke being that the men are behaving like married heterosexuals, but no one is reacting or publicly acknowledging that they’re actually homosexual.
 The film’s director and writer Ken Finkleman presumably thought “How absurd would it be if a gay couple was treated as unremarkable as a straight couple?”
 To put this into narrative context, shortly before they pressed lips an airline employee pretended to shoot a family’s dog!
 The act of casually murdering a beloved pet and the act of male lovers openly displaying romantic affection were apparently both strange and worthy of a laugh.